 - Anyone offering shore excursions will have to test their staff for Covid-19 and will have to follow extensive cleaning and safety protocols.

-- When it comes to vaccines, crew will be required to take vaccines once they are available, but they may not require guests to have a vaccine to respect those with religious or personal opposition.
+- When it comes to vaccines, crew will be required to be vaccinated, but they may not require guests to have a vaccine to respect those with religious or personal opposition.

 We all look forward to the time when we can safely cruise again!
 We just need to be patient and hope for a fast and safe return to the water!